dpc10ster/RJafrocBook/docs/12-froc.md

 Since the large field-of-view low-resolution peripheral vision system has complementary properties to the small field-of-view high-resolution foveal vision system, one expects an inverse correlation between search and lesion-classification performances.
 Stated generally, search involves two complementary processes: finding the suspicious regions and deciding if the found region is actually a lesion, and that there should be an inverse correlation between performance in the two tasks, see TBA Chapter 19.

 When cloud cover completely blocks the fictitious random-position sun there is no stimulus to trigger the peripheral vision system to guide the fovea to the correct location.
 Lacking any stimulus, the observer is reduced to guessing and is led to different conclusions depending upon the benefits and costs involved.
 If, for example, the guessing observer earns a dollar for each LL and is fined a dollar for each NL, then the observer will likely not make any marks as the chance of winning a dollar is much smaller than losing many dollars.
-For this observer $\text{LLF}_{max} = 0$ and $\text{NLF}_{max} = 0$, and the operating point is "stuck" at the origin.
+For this observer $\text{LLF}_{\text{max}} = 0$ and $\text{NLF}_{\text{max}} = 0$, and the operating point is "stuck" at the origin.
 If, on the other hand, the observer is told every LL is worth a dollar and there is no penalty to NLs, then with no risk of losing the observer will "fill up" the sky with marks.
 In either situation the locations of the marks will lie on a grid determined by the ratio of the $4\pi$ solid angle (subtended by the spherical sky) and the solid angle $\Omega$ subtended by the sun.
-By marking every possible grid location the observer is trivially guaranteed to "detect" the sun and earn a dollar irrespective of its random location and reach $LLF = 1$, but now the observer will generate lots of non-lesion localizations, so $\text{NLF}_{max}$ will be large:
+By marking every possible grid location the observer is trivially guaranteed to "detect" the sun and earn a dollar irrespective of its random location and reach $LLF = 1$, but now the observer will generate lots of non-lesion localizations, so $\text{NLF}_{\text{max}}$ will be large:

-$$\text{NLF}_{max} = 4\pi/\Omega$$
+$$\text{NLF}_{\text{max}} = 4\pi/\Omega$$

-The FROC plot for this guessing observer is the straight line joining (0,0) to $(\text{NLF}_{max},1)$.
+The FROC plot for this guessing observer is the straight line joining (0,0) to $(\text{NLF}_{\text{max}},1)$.
 For example, if the observer fills up half the sky then the operating point, averaged over many trials, is

-$$(0.5 \times \text{NLF}_{max},0.5)$$
+$$(0.5 \times \text{NLF}_{\text{max}},0.5)$$

 Radiologists do not guess -- there is much riding on their decisions -- so in the clinical situation, if the lesion is not seen, the radiologist will not mark the image at random.